pbinkley/jekyll-book/sections/05-section.md

 ## Training of typists

-It is imnortant that each tvpist understand the basic conceptions in the preparation of the union catalog and the reasons for the existence of a union catalog.
+It is important that each typist understand the basic conceptions in the preparation of the union catalog and the reasons for the existence of a union catalog.
 Since most of the typists will not be familiar with library methods, the success of the transcribing depends upon the clarity and simplicity